 - Signs of child abuse & neglectAbuse and neglect can have emotional, mental and physical effects long into a child’s future.
 Signs like bruises, scrapes, cuts and broken bones are common with physical abuse, while emotional abuse typically results in a change of the child’s actions and behaviors.
 Learn more about ways to identify and report child abuse and neglect.

-- Homeless Shelters Near YouFor young people in Stark County, homelessness can impact their lives at any age.
+- Homeless shelters and homeless support services near youFor young people in Stark County, homelessness can impact their lives at any age.
 Whether they are leaving foster care, juvenile detention facilities or difficult family situations, every child deserves a safe and stable place to call home.
 Reach out today for help finding affordable housing.

 - Sexual exploitationThe growing rates of sexual exploitation in Stark County are due in part to our prominent interstate system, sports facilities, strip clubs and hotel developments – common environments for this hidden crime.
 Find resources to help combat sex trafficking in Northeast Ohio.